Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Sheaves of -algebras

-\begin{lem} Let $f:X\to Y$ be a continuous map of topological spaces and $\Aa$ a sheaf of $\Ee$-algebras on $X$.
-Then there is a quasi-isomorphism of $\Ee$-algebras \end{lem} \begin{proof} It follows from Lemma \ref{compoderived}, since $\RR_\Ee\Gamma(X,-)=\RR_\Ee(\rho_X)_*,$ where $\rho_X:X\to *$ is the morphism to the point. \end{proof}
+\begin{lemma} Let $f:X\to Y$ be a continuous map of topological spaces and $\Aa$ a sheaf of $\Ee$-algebras on $X$.
+Then there is a quasi-isomorphism of $\Ee$-algebras \end{lemma} \begin{proof} It follows from Lemma \ref{compoderived}, since $\RR_\Ee\Gamma(X,-)=\RR_\Ee(\rho_X)_*,$ where $\rho_X:X\to *$ is the morphism to the point. \end{proof}